EskayYew/CG3002-T13-AY1819/Dance classifier (Ryan)/Trial Deployment/SVM Trial Deployment/README.txt

 	a.
 If the window size is incorrect, it will print an error message and return None.
 	b.
 Otherwise, it will return a prediction.

-4. Prediction is given in the form of a numpy array with 1 item.
-Access it by indexing first element. e.g. prediction[0] - will give the prediction in the form of a String.
+4. Prediction is given in the form of a STRING.
 4a.
-If prediction is unsure, the prediction will be ["UNSURE"]
+If prediction is unsure, the prediction will be "UNSURE".

 Below are the names of the predictions